 Trade promotion lotteries.
 If you’ve been googling competition permits and licences, you’ve probably come across this term in your travels – but what does it actually mean and what does it have to do with competitions?
 After all, you’re not peddling scratchies or picking coloured ping pong balls from glorified, see-through washing machines, so what have ‘lotteries’ got to do with anything?!

-SPOILER ALERT: a competition for a business is known here in Australia as a trade promotion lottery.
+A competition for a business is known here in Australia as a trade promotion lottery.
 Here’s the low-down on what it means for you and your business.

 What exactly is a trade promotion lottery?!